 Fluoride Gel: If you are at the early stage of tooth decay, your dentist will guide you about the amount of sugar in your diet.
 Glendale Dentist may advise you to apply a fluoride gel, a paste, or varnish to the area.
-To put in simple words, Fluoride helps to shield teeth by strengthening the enamel.
-It accordingly, makes your teeth more resistant to the acids.
+To put it in simple words, Fluoride helps to shield teeth by strengthening the enamel.
+It accordingly, makes your teeth more resistant to acids.
 Subsequently, the tooth can be prevented from decay from plaque.

 Root Canal: The dentist applies root canal treatment if tooth decay has spread to the pulp (in the center of the tooth, containing blood and nerves).